ingur/ingur/README.md

-👋 Studying Artificial Intelligence M.Sc. at the University of Amsterdam.
+👋 M.Sc.
+Artificial Intelligence from the University of Amsterdam.
 Freelance Software Engineer.

 <!---
 ingur/ingur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.